-During the late 1960’s/1970’s I supported the Progressive Party whose leader Helen Suzman was the only representative in Parliament.
+During the late 1960’s & 1970’s I supported the Progressive Party whose leader Helen Suzman was the only representative of this party in Parliament.
 Their fight was against the many draconian Apartheid Laws that were promulgated.
-Later I became a member of the Black Sash movement that was started by a group of Jewish women also in protest against Parliament changing the constitution and the Apartheid laws.
-When I painted during the 1980’s the series of paintings in this section of my work, I felt that too few people knew the true facts about what had so cleverly been hidden from the voting public, and which newspapers were not allowed to publish.
+Later I became a member of the Black Sash movement that was started by a group of Jewish women who also protested against Parliament changing the constitution as well as campaigned against Apartheid laws.
+During the 1980’s I painted a series of paintings shown in this section of my work, that present these themes.
+I felt that too few people knew the true facts about what had so cleverly been hidden from public, and which newspapers were not allowed to publish.
 Therefore, I felt driven to inscribe some of my paintings, all around, to form borders or frames.
-These inscriptions are imbedded with each of the relative paintings and can be opened up to read there.
+These inscriptions are imbedded with each of the relative paintings and can be read there.

 PORTRAITS AND OBJECTS OF ‘THE OTHER’